How Do You Get a Business Loan with Bad Credit?

-Improve Personal Credit-Work with a reputable personal credit repair company to see what can be done to improve your credit score.
+Improve Personal Credit – Work with reputable personal credit repair businesses to see what can be done to improve your credit score.
 This is especially true if you’re looking to go through the Small Business Administration (SBA) to obtain more attractive loans.

-Establish & Improve Business Credit-Contact your business relationships like supplies and/or vendors and see if you can build up credit terms with them such as “net” 15 or “net 30” to establish some business credit.
-Recommendation letters by these lenders and/or suppliers can be used in the future credit references and enhance your chances of getting future business funding.
+Establish & Improve Business Credit – Contact your small business relationships like supplies and/or vendors and see if you can build up credit terms with them such as “net” 15 or “net 30” to establish some business credit.
+Recommendation letters by these lenders and/or suppliers can be used in the future credit references and enhance your chances of getting future business financing.

 Making all payments on Time – You have to start sometime.
 Contact any collections or poor pays and make good on the debt by making payment arrangements to get caught up.
 Even if you’re struggling with working capital, paying off a loan or line of credit is a must.

 Monitor Credit Reports – Credit score monitoring services offered by Experian, Equifax, and or Trans Union are available at a nominal fee to monitor credit use and prevent fraud.

 AdvancePoint Capital Resource Center for Business Owners with Bad Credit